-Celebrate the season of love with this Chocolate and Toffee Cheesecake.
+Chocolate and Toffee Cheesecake is the best way to Celebrate the season of love.
 With Valentine’s Day just a few days away, I decided to get creative with one of my favorite desserts…cheesecake!
 This decadent creamy dessert features a buttery shortbread crust, a creamy cheesecake, perfectly sweetened with crumbled Walkers Chocolate and Toffee Shortbread, and a dark chocolate drizzle!

 All month long, we’re celebrating friendship and love with Valentine’s Day crafts and recipes.
 I love the fact that this holiday is more than just romantic love, but an opportunity to show those you care about how much you appreciate them.
 One of my favorite ways to show my kids I love them is in the kitchen.
 It isn’t uncommon to find my daughter at my side, mixing and measuring while I prepare my kids’ favorite dishes.
 I had her at my side as I put together this delightful dish.

 Chocolate and Toffee Cheesecake – A Sweet Treat for Your Sweet

 Chocolate and Cheesecake are the perfect compliment to each other.
 I personally love the sweet tanginess of cream cheese together with the richness of dark chocolate.
 In place of the traditional graham crackers, I crumbled Walkers Shortbread with a few tablespoons of butter, then baked it before topping it with a Chocolate and Toffee Shortbread-infused cream cheese mixture.
 Walkers Chocolate and Toffee Shortbread Cookies combine pure shortbread with sweet toffee and then are coated with milk chocolate.
 I absolutely loved how well they worked in this cheesecake.
 Once the cheesecake had set, I simply drizzled it with melted dark chocolate.